Donders-Institute/bidscoin/docs/installation.rst

 Building the image
 ^^^^^^^^^^^^^^^^^^

-Execute the following command to build the BIDScoin image.
+Download the Singularity `definition file <https://github.com/Donders-Institute/bidscoin/blob/master/singularity.def>`__ and execute the following command to build the BIDScoin image:

 .. code-block:: console